Konstantin Kalinin

 Google/Samsung/etc. Pay

 I consider Apple, Google, Samsung, Android Pay, and similar payment services a stripped-down version of traditional banking apps.
-They do have the p2p payment functionality, but like with banking apps, it’s just another option, and the core features are for paying large and small businesses.
+They do have the p2p payment functionality, but like with banking apps, it’s just another option, and the core features and benefits are for retail shopping.

 People love P2P payments